rehmanis/practice/src/python_practice/design/parking_lot/README.md

 * Do we have multiple types of spots or just one?

     let say for now you have three types of spots.
-Large, medium and small
+Large, compact and small/Motorcycle

 * Do we have one level or multiple